pzelnip/pycascades2023/README.md

 Working through example of using Lark to parse text, discussion of parsers & grammars and such

+Well presented talk, topic not really of interest for me.

 --

 ## Analysing the Looping Mechanisms with Python Lists